-- 3 pounds apples (6 to 9), peeled, cored, and cut into large 2-inch chunks (See list of appropriate apples, below)
+- 3 pounds apples.
+6 to 9, peeled, cored, and cut into large 2-inch chunks (Many varieties of apples work well, see list of fan favorites below)

 - Pinch of salt